Three Dimensional Imaging using Coherent X-Rays at Grazing Incidence Geometry: Simulation Result

 We added Gaussian noise to the simulated diffraction pattern, defined as:

 where SNR is the signal-to-noise ratio, we chose $SNR=10$ in the paper; $random$ are Gaussian random numbers $\sim N(0,1)$.
 An example of diffraction pattern at incident $\alpha^i=0.2^{\circ}$ is shown in Fig.~\ref{fig:diffpattern}.
-The error function is calculated as:
+To characterize the reconstructions, we used the error and convergence functions, which are calculated as:

-where $|F_s(\bq)|$ and $|F_r(\bq)|$ are the magnitudes of the simulated and reconstructed BA form factors.
-The reason we use the magnitude of Fourier transform to calculate the error is that translational shift of the whole objects between original and reconstructed images does not affect the error.

-In order to find the best reconstruction, we ran the code multiple times and chose the result with the smallest error, which is around $18\%$.
+where $|F_{orig}(\bq)|$ is the magnitude of the original BA form factor; $|F_r(\bq)|$ is the magnitude of the reconstructed BA form factor in the final iteration; $F_r^i(\bq)$ is the BA form factor in the $i_{th}$ iteration.
+In brief, $Error$ is the difference between the original and final reconstructed images; while $Convergence(i)$ is the difference between the $i-1_{th}$ and $i_{th}$ iteration.
+The reason we use the magnitude of BA form factor to calculate the error is that translational shift of the whole objects between original and final reconstructed images does not affect the error.
+Typically, the $Convergence$ in the final iteration (which is iteration 1,000 in our case) is positively correlated with the $Error$ according to our simulation.
+We ran the code multiple times and chose the one with smallest final $Convergence$, and also the smallest error, which is $2\%$.
+More details about the $Error$ and $Convergence$ are given in the supplementary materials.

 The reconstructed shapes using the DWBA in Fig.~\ref{fig:r3ddwba} is clear with sharp edges and of the same sizes as the original.
 The relative distances between shapes remain the same as the original image.
 The relative locations of the shapes in the z direction are correct.
 However, reconstruction using the BA is totally a failure; and the iterations do not converge.
 Note that, people have successfully reconstructed images in reflection geometry before~\cite{zhu2015ptychographic,sun2012three}; but these have been quasi-2-dimensional.
 This is the first time that we have shown we can reconstruct detailed structure of the complex objects in the z direction using reflection geometry.
 Note that, the reconstruction result may have an arbitrary translational shift of the original image in the x and y directions, due to the fact that arbitrary translational shift of the whole objects does not affect the diffraction pattern in these directions.
 However the substrate acts as a marker in the z direction so there is no arbitrary translation of the image in this direction.